-Bird Ride’s SPAC filing shows scooter-nomics just doesn’t fly – TechCrunch
+Bird’s SPAC filing shows scooter-nomics just don’t fly – TechCrunch

-Scooter unicorn Bird Rides is going public, per an agreement to merge with a special purpose acquisition company, or SPAC.
+Scooter unicorn Bird is going public, per an agreement to merge with a special purpose acquisition company, or SPAC.
 After rumors and reports circulated for months about an imminent deal, it has finally arrived.

 Historically — and based on what we’re seeing in this fantastical filing — Bird proved to be a simply awful business.
 Its results from 2019 and 2020 describe a company with a huge cost structure and unprofitable revenue, per filings.
 After posting negative gross profit in both of the most recent full-year periods, Bird’s initial model appears to have been defeated by the market.

-Note: Update: Bird provided a response to questions about its newer fleet management business and how it expects to stem losses.
-Their response: